Last Updated on February 17, 2023 by Paul Guzman

-The Coreopsis flowering perennial is a nice looking bedding plant.
-They produce daisy-like flowers that are delicate but will bloom most of the spring and again in fall.
+The Coreopsis flowering perennial is a nice-looking bedding plant.
+They produce daisy-like flowers that are delicate but will bloom most of the spring and again in the fall.
 The Coreopsis plant will grow about 2ft. tall and are easy to grow.
-It best to provide them with good loamy well-drained soil.
+It is best to provide them with good loamy well-drained soil.

 They are also called tickseed and are of the family “Asteraceae” plant.
 Like most flowering plants they attract butterflies, birds, and bees.
 The stems are long which makes them perfect to use for cut flowers.

-There are lots of varieties and the most common are the Moonbeam type which is a full yellow flower.
+There are lots of varieties and the most common is the Moonbeam type which is a full yellow flower.
 They come in numerous colors ruby red, sapphire, and even chiffon colors.
 The colors are vivid and bright.
 Ask your local nursery when and if they will stock these plants.

-Watering: somewhat drought tolerant.
+Watering: drought tolerant.
 They will do fine and look good in rock gardens and you can place them in full sun or partial shade.
 Water more often during the mid-summer heat for longer-lasting looks and flowers.

 Water every day when you first plant then cut back to about every other day.
 Use a good balanced 20-20-20 fertilizer about once per month.